dxpr/ai_sorting/README.md

 Our SQL-based AI sort handles even large datasets efficiently, though it naturally takes a bit more time compared to the simpler "Sort by ID" method.
 These results demonstrate that our solution can scale well, even when sorting 100,000 nodes.

 That said, we recommend enabling caching in production environments.
-For views sorting fewer than 10,000 nodes, a 1-minute cache lifetime is optimal.
+For views sorting fewer than 10,000 nodes, a 1-minute cache lifetime is recommended.
 For views sorting more than 10,000 nodes, a 5-minute cache lifetime is recommended.
 Be aware that a longer cache time will downregulate the exploration aspect of the algorithm, which benefits from up-to-date data.

 ## ELI doctorate in computer science
 The AI Sorting module implements a Bayesian-inspired approach to content sorting using the Upper Confidence Bound (UCB1) algorithm, a well-established method in the field of reinforcement learning.
 The module tracks user interactions to estimate the expected reward $\mu_i$ of displaying each piece of content $i$.
 The UCB1 algorithm selects the content $i$ that maximizes the upper confidence bound: